gabcal07/cnn_image_deblurring/README.md

 This project addresses the challenge of deploying effective deblurring models on constrained hardware (e.g., Apple Silicon MPS, Google Colab Free Tier).
 Our objective was to design a "Lightweight" U-Net capable of surpassing a PSNR threshold of **28.5 dB** on the GoPro dataset, optimizing for both parameter efficiency and inference speed.

+**Context:** This project was developed as part of an AI competition.
+A separate, hidden Test Set will be released shortly to evaluate the model's performance in a completely unbiased manner.

 ---

 ## 2. Methodology